-Last week, Barrick Gold (TSX: ABX, NYSE: ABX) announced plans to issue at least $3 billion in Canada?s largest equity issue since 2009.
-The move signals that company?s scramble to repair its balance sheet after gold prices plunged this year.
+Last week, Barrick Gold (TSX: ABX, NYSE: ABX) announced plans to issue at least $3 billion in Canada’s largest equity issue since 2009.
+The move signals that company’s scramble to repair its balance sheet after gold prices plunged this year.
 But is this an isolated incident or a warning of things to come in the mining industry?
+Cash crunch for gold miners For anyone following the trails at Barrick, last week’s announcement probably didn’t come as much of a surprise.
+This spring, the company had only $2.3 billion in cash by which to finance a combined $25 billion debt load…

 To keep reading, enter your email address or login below.